Frequently Asked Questions

 How is privacy protected?

 OCID was designed to look at patterns, correlations and outcomes across populations of Oregon children and families.
 It was not designed for analysis of individuals.
 As a result, OCID does not contain identifiable protected information.
 For extra protection, OCID’s research protocol falls within the regulatory oversight of the Oregon Health Science University (OHSU) Institutional Review Board.
+For additional information on privacy protection, please visit the Dataset Overview.

 How are the OCID data kept safe?